jdereg/java-util/README.md

 n-cube can be used free for personal use.

 Version History
+* 2.6.0
+ * An Executor can be added to a call to getCell(), getCells() where the Executor will be called instead of fetching the cell.
+The defaultCellExecutor will execute the cell as before.
+It can be overridden so external code can be executed before the cell is returned or after it is executed.
+ * runRuleCube() API added to the NCubeGroovyExpression so that a rule can run other rules in other cubes.
+ * Potential concurrency bug fixed if the URL: feature of an n-cube was used, and the cell content was not cached.
 * 2.5.0
  * Advice can be specified to cube and method name, using wildcards.
 For example, `*Controller.save*()` would add the advice to all n-cube Controller classes methods that start with `save`.
  * `containsCellValue()` API added to NCube.
 This will return `true` if, and only if, the cell specified by the coordinate has an actual value located in it (defaultCellValue does not count).